LiliaFramework/Lilia/documentation/docs/meta/character.md

 **Purpose**

-Removes this character from the loaded character table.
+Destroys the character instance and removes it from memory.

 **Parameters**

-* None
+*None.*

 **Returns**

-* nil
+*None.*

 **Realm**